 Currently, I am Director of Digital Content Strategy in Columbia University’s Office of Public Affairs, overseeing audience engagement, website management, and analytics for flagship platforms like Columbia News and Columbia Neighbors.
-I work at the intersection of strategy and story by launching editorial campaigns, building content ecosystems, and managing teams with an audience-first mindset.
+Previously, I worked as a producer at StoryCorps, traveling the country recording stories from everyday Americans and editing those recordings for broadcast on NPR's Morning Edition, the StoryCorps podcast, and digital/social media.

 💡 Expertise

-SEO & Analytics • UX & Content Strategy • Multimedia Production • Community-Informed Storytelling • Team Building • Teaching & Mentorship • Qualitative Research
+SEO & Analytics • UX & Content Strategy • Audio + Multimedia Production • Community-Informed Storytelling • Team Building • Teaching & Mentorship • Qualitative Research

 🎙️ Byline Highlights